 Currently the highest Bratislava's office building is the latest completed project in the Nove Nivy zone.
 The project is adjacent to the Nivy Station which, alongside its location, enhances its transport connectivity.
-The building is accredited with BREEAM and WELL certificates.
+The building is aspiring for BREFAM and WELL certificates